1912 Facts, Fun Trivia and History

 The Beverly Hills Hotel opened.

-Wilbur Scoville created the Scoville Organoleptic Test that has become standardized today as the Scoville Scale, which we use to measure the spiciness in chili peppers.
+Wilbur Scoville created the Scoville Organoleptic Test which has become standardized today as the Scoville Scale, which we use to measure the spiciness in chili peppers.

 Roald Amundsen announced his discovery of the South Pole.